michielpost/x402-dotnet/README.md

 - Start the Aspire project: `x402-dotnet.AppHost`
 - Navigate to the sample website `https://localhost:7154/`
 - Use the `x402.SampleWeb.http` for sample web requests

+## Contributions
+Contributions are welcome.
+Fork this repository and send a pull request if you have something useful to add.

 ## Tools